jordanbr20/Copy-Data/README.md

 # Copy-Data
-Batch file to move data from an old hard drive to the C drive.
+Batch file using robocopy to move data from an old hard drive to the C drive.